tiberiuiancu/blackjack-AI/README.md

-# blackjack-AI
+# Blackjack AI
-Attempt at implementing a blackjack AI player.
+Implementation of the perfect blackjack AI dealer and Q-learning player.